sjoerdvanBommel/threeveloper/README.md

 # Threeveloper

-Hey everyone, this branch contains the base code based on react v18 and @react-three/fiber v8 which recently came out.
+Hey everyone, this branch contains the code with the end result of the video `React Three Fiber & Three.js - Materials Explained`.
+Hopefully you learned new stuff that made you even more interested in creating 3D websites! 🎉

-The source code for each videos is seperated into it's own branch.
-The link to the branch is added to the description of that video.
+Feel free to ask me any questions if you have them.
+You can leave a comment below the video or contact me via any social media which I have linked to in the description of the video.